yagrawal-sbu/async-cse535/README.md

 ==========================================================================
 WORKLOAD GENERATION.
 The pseudorandom workload generation consists of two parts, namely, a HashMap and a function producing the keys.
 - Key generation
   key = 10 * seed * sin(i + 1)
   where i loops through the number of desired operations starting from 0 and sin stands for the sine function.
   A multiplication of 10 * seed helps spread the values out and creates more diversity.
 - HashMap
-  The associated hash function simply performs a modulus operation on the key based on the targeted array: index = key % size_of_array
+  The associated hash function simply performs a modulus operation on the key based on the targeted array:
+  index = key % size_of_array
   Several dictionaries are pre-defined to accomodate the needs including operations, values, keys, and etc.
   As an example, the size of the operation dictionary is 4 (get, put, append, slice).
+  The HashMap ensures that the combo of seed and desired number of operations always generate valid workload.
+  Note that the seed has to be an integer equal or greater than 1 and number of operations has to be a positive number.

 ==========================================================================
 BUGS AND LIMITATIONS.